 Michelle L Schmude

 Michelle Schmude, EdD, MBA (Educators 2017) is a medical educator.
-She is currently the Associate Provost for Admissions, Enrollment Management, and Financial Aid and Associate Professor at Geisinger College of Health Sciences.
+She is currently the Vice Provost for Enrollment Management and Associate Professor at Geisinger College of Health Sciences.
 Michelle’s areas of professional interest include ePortfolio use to promote and assess competencies, the use of advising, mentoring, and coaching to foster student success, and professional identity formation.
 Michelle can be found on Twitter at @michelleschmude and LinkedIn at https://www.linkedin.com/in/michelle-lawrence-schmude-1633baa/.